The New Year's Sacrifice: Themes

-Literary Structure
+Literary structure

-Story Structure
+Story structure

 The story uses a unique narrative structure.
 It begins with the return of the narrator, "I", to his hometown from a first-person point of view.
 Then continuing to borrow the oral narratives of “I” and other characters to present the fragmentary recollections, thus constituting the main narrative structure of the short story.
 This traditional narrative structure mode plays a reference value for the promotion of the vernacular stories and provides a new enlightenment for the structure mode of contemporary short stories.

-Literary Device
+Literary devices

 From the choice of the title of the novel to the design of the characters in the work, Lu Xun skillfully mixed detailed writing, short writing and free writing, highlighting the character image and highlighting the theme of the story in a casual nature.

 Lu Xun used detailed writing to depict and describe the important characters and events in his works.
 Detailed writing is to strive to write in detail, full, vivid.
 In the detailed description, repeated contrast can make the image of the character more three-dimensional full, deepen the impression of the reader.
 In order to highlight the tragic life of Xiang Lin's wife and highlight the theme of the article, Lu Xun focused on the character image of Xiang Lin's wife in a real and vivid way.
 Lu Xun narrated the tragic experience of Xiang Lin's wife's son Amao being carried away by a Wolf twice, although the content is almost exactly the same, but the repeated narration and detailed description more vividly shows the pain of her son's loss.
 In the detailed and plain narration of “The New Year’s Sacrifice”, the meaning is not spoken, but the meaning is manifested; The expression is not displayed, but the emotion is shown; There is no irony, but irony has been fully revealed, which is the unique charm of Lu Xun's works.

 Proper short writing has the beauty of less is more, simple words and abundant meaning, and infinite meaning.
 In "The New Year’s Sacrifice", there are many secondary characters, they are not the focus of the article, the author did not describe them in detail, but with a simple outline and light narration, inadvertently portrayed the character image.
 For the characters such as Mrs. Lu and Xiang Lin's wife's mother-in-law, Liu Ma, the author also uses this kind of concise description technique to display Xiang Lin's wife's tragic fate.
 Lu Xun used concise words to show a profound and rich expression effect, which not only revealed the relationship between the characters, wrote the internal subtle psychology of the characters, but also highlighted the inevitability of Xiang Lin's wife's tragic fate, which can be described as simple and realistic.